ChihuahuaChain/Chiwawasm/README.md

 The following contracts are available for use.
 For each of the contracts in `contracts`, you can view the source code under `src`

-* [Burn Contract](https://github.com/ChihuahuaChain/CosmWasm/tree/main/contracts/burn-contract) - A basic contract to burn token balances
+* [Burn-Contract](https://github.com/ChihuahuaChain/CosmWasm/tree/main/contracts/burn-contract) - A basic contract to burn token balances

-You can get more info from `README.md` file in each of the contacts.
+You can get more info from the `README.md` file in each of the contacts.

 &nbsp;

 ## Preparing for merge

-Before you merge the code, make sure it builds and passes all tests:
+Before you merge the code, make sure it builds and passes all tests using the command below.

 `./devtools/build_test_all.sh`

+&nbsp;

 ## Release builds